impresso/impresso.github.io/pages/publications.code.md

 group: publications.code
 ---

-We encourage the reuse of our code which is publicly available in our [Github repositories](https://github.com/impresso) our technical documentation can be found here (cookbook link).
+We encourage the reuse of our code which is publicly available in our [Github repositories](https://github.com/impresso).